 Senior Services/Area Agency on Aging

-The City’s Senior Services Area Agency on Aging administers a variety of programs designed to address the diverse needs and interests of older Chicagoans, from those who are healthy and active, to those who are frail and home-bound.
-The agency operates six Regional Senior Centers that act as community focal points for information and assessment, and provide senior services in health and fitness, education and recreation, with the Northeast (Levy) Regional Senior Center serving the 46th Ward.
+The City’s Senior Services Area Agency on Aging administers a variety of programs designed to address the diverse needs and interests of older Chicagoans.
+The agency operates six Regional Senior Centers that act as community focal points for information and assessment, and provide senior services in health and fitness, and education and recreation.
+The Northeast (Levy) Regional Senior Center serves the 46th Ward at all stages of life, from independent and active to home-bound with assisted care.
 There are approximately 300 senior citizen groups and clubs that participate in programs at the Northeast Senior Center.